Lee Mills

 Rowan Lee Mills (born 10 July 1970) is an English former footballer who played as a striker.

-In a career spanning fourteen years he made 293 appearances in the Football League, scoring 86 goals.
-He played for numerous clubs and was transferred for some big money moves; totalling around £2 million.
+In a 14-year career, he made 293 appearances in the Football League, scoring 86 goals.
+He played for numerous clubs and was transferred for some big money moves, totalling around £2 million.
 Arguably his most successful period came at Port Vale and Bradford City in the late 1990s.
 He helped Vale to their highest post-war finish in the league, whilst he helped Bradford win promotion into the Premier League.

 Playing career

 Born in Mexborough, Mills started his career with Stocksbridge Park Steels before being brought to the Football League with Wolverhampton Wanderers, and Derby County.